MarcPartensky/Website/README.md

 # Website

-This is the code for my personal website.
+This is the code of my personal website.
 [https://websiteofmarcpartensky.herokuapp.com/](https://websiteofmarcpartensky.herokuapp.com/)

 ## Light theme